All posts by happyholistichealth

 • Man-made substances such as medications, pesticides, latex, nickel

-• Insects including cockroaches, bees or wasps
+• Insects including cockroaches, dust mites, caterpillars, bees or wasps

-While there are a number of over-the-counter and prescription medications that are regularly used for allergies, they all put lots of strain on your liver as it has to detox the medications.
+While there are a number of over the counter and prescription medications for allergies, they all put lots of strain on your liver as it has to detox the medications.
 This may actually exacerbate the condition.
 Most people have used antihistamines to gain relief from the symptoms of hay fever at some time, but the ongoing prospect of having to take loads of pharmaceuticals, to say nothing of the debilitating side effects they cause, is not at all appealing.
 Western medicine stresses ongoing medications and avoidance of exposure but this is not always possible.

 The best way to get rid of the problem of allergies is with professional advice from a Natural Medicine Practitioner.

 But there are many ways that you can get relief for your allergy symptoms using a host of ‘Kitchen Remedies’.
 Anaphylaxis must always be regarded as a medical emergency and treated accordingly.
-But the next time allergy strikes with other symptoms, before you reach for the antihistamine try out some of these tips, until you are ready to seek long-term relief from a Natural Health practitioner.
+If you experience an anaphylactic reaction, get emergency medical help immediately.
+But the next time allergy strikes with other symptoms, try out some of these tips before you reach for the antihistamine.
+Then follow up with a visit to a Natural Health practitioner to seek long-term relief.

 Please read my disclaimer below before reading on.